cs262g-theConsumables/CalvinDating/README.md

 Vision Statement
 ------------------------
-Our Calvin College dating app helps bring together individuals on Calvin's campus who are looking for a match made in heaven.
-Unlike OKCupid or Match.com, our app has only Calvin students in mind.
-This allows for our app to find the best possible match to the profile you have created.
-The app will involve four main menus that allow the user to create a profile, meet new people, talk to them, and plan dates.
-Users will be matched based on a simple survey that they are required to complete when they create their profile.
-The app will give suggestions for events to go on a date.
+Calvin Dating is the dating app that helps bring together individuals on the Calvin College campus who are looking for a match made in heaven.
+Unlike OKCupid or Match.com, Calvin Dating was crafted with only Calvin Students in mind.
+By specializing this app strictly to the Calvin College culture our users can find the best possible match to the profile that you have created.
+The app involves four main activities that allow the user to create a profile, meet new people, communicate with their matches, and plan multiple dates.
+Users will be matched on a Calvin centric survey that also takes into account factors from their MBTI survey to their preference on man-buns.

 Project Management Records